alex-unruh/dot-notation-config/README.md

 ### Methods:

 The methods is the same presents in [Dflydev Dot Access data](https://github.com/dflydev/dflydev-dot-access-data).
-The difference is that the first argument in dot-notations is a file or a virtual config set alias defined on setDir or setdata methods described above.
+The difference is that the first argument in dot-notations is a file or a virtual config set alias defined on setDir or setData methods described above.

 Methods: setDir, setData, get, set, has, remove and append.